brave-intl/bat-ledger/documentation/Ledger-Practicals.md

 To avoid correlation via timing, the steps above indicate when an unpredictable delay should be interposed by the client when performing the operations.

-To avoid corrleation via IP address, the client uses an IP address obfuscation technology to blind the IP address.
+To avoid correlation via IP address, the client uses an IP address obfuscation technology to blind the IP address.

 ### Client Wallets
-A client wallet is an anonymous BAT card with uphold.
+A client wallet is an anonymous BAT wallet created via a wallet provider.
 These require ECC signatures in order to perform funds transfer.
-Independently, the uphold service requires an API key from Brave Software in order to process requests.
+Independently, the wallet provider requires an API key from Brave Software in order to process requests.

 Brave Software has the ability to check the balance independently from the client, but not make withdrawals.